How To Make (Almost) Anything Usable

 About the Speaker

 Jan (pronounced "yunn") Borchers (pronounced... never mind) is a professor of human-computer interaction in the computer science department at RWTH Aachen University in Germany.
 His lab is one of the country's most successful research groups at the international top conference on the topic.
 His department recently named him teacher of the year for his compelling lectures.
-He's been running Germany's first Fab Lab since 2009, and has been a Fab Academy member since 2016.
+He's been running Germany's first Fab Lab since 2009, and his lab first participated in Fab Academy as one of Germany's first universities in 2016.
 More details at janborchers.com.